micmejia/bible-dump/NKJV/Revelation/Rev 21.md

 three gates on the east, three gates on the north, three gates on the south, and three gates on the west.

 ###### 14
-Now the wall of the city had twelve foundations, and on them were the [^j]names of the twelve apostles of the Lamb.
+Now the wall of the city had twelve foundations, and on them were the names of the twelve apostles of the Lamb.

 ###### 15
 And he who talked with me had a gold reed to measure the city, its gates, and its wall.

 ###### 16
 The city is laid out as a square; its length is as great as its breadth.
-And he measured the city with the reed: twelve thousand [^k]furlongs.
+And he measured the city with the reed: twelve thousand furlongs.
 Its length, breadth, and height are equal.

 ###### 17
 Then he measured its wall: one hundred _and_ forty-four cubits, _according_ to the measure of a man, that is, of an angel.